11.1 Coordinated Community Response Model to Domestic Violence

 This presentation details what an effective coordinated community response encompasses.

-Domestic Abuse Intervention Project (DAIP): An Overview
+Domestic Abuse Intervention Project (DAIP)

 The Domestic Abuse Intervention Project (DAIP) in Duluth, Minnesota, is a comprehensive community-based program for intervention in domestic abuse cases.
 It attempts to coordinate the response of the many agencies and practitioners who respond to domestic violence cases in our community.